inoxlang/inox/docs/language-basics.md

 # Literals

+Here are the most commonly used literals in Inox:

 - numbers with a point (.) are floating point numbers: `1.0, 2.0e3`
 - numbers without a point are integers: `1, -200`
 - boolean literals are `true` and `false`